kenko911/OMatG/README.md

 and calculates the match rate between the valid generated structures and the valid structures in the prediction dataset.
 The (slow) validation can be skipped by using `skip_validation=True`.

-The validations, and the matchings are parallelized.
+The validations and matchings are parallelized.
 The number of processes is determined by `os.cpu_count()`.
 This can be changed by setting the `--number_cpus` argument (which is probably most useful in cluster environments).

 Further arguments are documented in the `csp_metrics` method in the [`OMGTrainer`](omg/omg_trainer.py) class.